April 29, 2019

 A recent U.S. News & World Report featured seven pages of information on dentistry.
 Although I was surprised that most of the information was accurate, as the media often skews the facts to make a point, there were a few things that I felt needed clarification.

 The first article highlights the fact that 75% of adults have some form of periodontal disease.
 This is true.
 It also mentions many of the known facts with regards to gum disease and systemic health.
-One of those is that uncorrected gum problems can make it more difficult for diabetics to control their blood sugar, and in turn worsen their gum… (Read More)
+One of those is that uncorrected gum problems can make it more difficult for diabetics to control their blood sugar, and in turn worsen… (Read More)

 March 19, 2019